Edited by: Jessica Merritt

 The adventures and experiences at Amanzoe range from cruising the Aegean Sea aboard one of Amanzoe’s high-speed watercraft to exploring UNESCO-protected ruins, sampling the region’s most famous delicacies, and even learning about the art of beekeeping with a curated outing to the Bairaktaris family apiary!

-The average standard room rate is $1,600 per night, but it can range from $1,000 to $3,000 per night.
+The average standard room rate is $1,600 per night, but it can range from $1,200 to $3,000 per night.
 For the entry-level room, you’ll want to look for the Pool Pavilion.

-There’s a refined, open-air restaurant, a high-end spa, and a 3-tiered outdoor pool with sea views if you’d like to spend time within the property.
+There’s a refined, open-air restaurant, high-end spa, and a 3-tiered outdoor pool with sea views if you’d like to spend time within the property.

 Average standard room rates sit around $750 to $1,000 per night, with the average hovering around $950 per night.
 If you’re looking for a standard room, be sure to book the Garden Suite.

-Why?
-Well, this property focuses on offering a tropical, spiritual escape.
+This property focuses on offering a tropical, spiritual escape.
 It’s located a little more than a mile away from UNESCO site Borobudur, which is an iconic 9th-century Buddhist sanctuary.

 Elsewhere on the premises, you’ll see an expansive private nature vibe with treks up Mount Merapi or into the lush Menoreh Hills.
-Plus, Amanjiwo has an open-air restaurant, private dining experiences in various sceneries, and a holistic, Javanese spa.
+Plus, Amanjiwo has an open-air restaurant, private dining experiences in various sceneries, and a holistic Javanese spa.

 Aman’s singular property in the Kingdom of Bhutan is Amankora.
 Located near Thimphu, the capital of Bhutan, Amankora is representative of the culture of Bhutan.